rmosolgo/graphql-ruby/guides/defining_your_schema.md

 ### Object Types

-Use `GraphQL::ObjectType.define { ... }` to define types.
+Use {GraphQL::ObjectType.define} to define types.
 Within the block, you can:

 - define properties: `name`, `description`, `interfaces`
 - define fields with the `field` helper